mkava/PFLinnormVikings/CharacterCreation.md

 Try out [Character Sheets by Dyslexic Studeos](http://charactersheets.minotaur.cc/).
 It does print with multiple pages, but has additional detail and per-class page that spells out when abilities are available.
 Spellcasters will find this especially useful.

 ## 3) Classes
+Fill in your class abilities at a later step, just before adding traits.
+This will

 **Allowed Classes:** All Core and Base classes are allowed, unless specified.
 Vigilante and Gunsligher are not allowed.
 There will be no firearms in this setting.

 **Favored Class and Favored Class Bonus:** Everyone gets a favored class (half-elves get two).
 This is set at character creation.
 When gaining a level in a favored class (including first level), the character gains an additional hitpoint or skill point.
 Each race has an alternate bonus based on the class.

 ## 4) Races
+Pick a race that makes sense for the concept of the character and meshes well with the class.

 All Core races are valid, of course.
 Humans, gnomes, and dwarves are common throughout the Land of the Linnorm Kings.
 There are no native elves to the Linnorm Kingdoms.
 Half-orcs and half-elves are uncommon, except for the half-orc settlement of Averaka in the Ironbound Isles.
 Halflings are even less common than the half-races, at least outside of the major cities and settlements.

 There are relationships between the races, some good and others not so much.
 Dwarves have hated orcs since their time of reaching for the sky, so half-orcs and dwarves only barely get along.
 Dwarves really hate giants, be it a historical incident between their peoples or just dwarves having a strong short-complex.
 Half-orcs and half-elves don't fit into their parents' cultures and tend to be seen as outsiders because of this.
 Gnomes are known to be quite eccentric, especially with their vibrant colored hair and insatiable need for new experiences that often gets them into trouble.
 Halflings are known as troublemakers and trickers by other races who just don't appreciate their sense of humor and opportunistic nature.
 The shorter-lived races see elves are too slow to move and act while elves see the shorter-lived as too capricious and volatile.